dkallen78/math-trainer/logBlog.md

 ### Issues

 * Sound is still "crunchy" on my phone.
 I don't know if it's my speakers or just the tones causing weird issues.

+## Update 2023-05-29

+### 22:00

+I fell into a rabbit hole with sound this weekend.
+It was fun learning about scales and harmonics but I told myself I had to refocus on more important things this week.
+One thing that's been bugging me is how cluttered some of my problems look when they're displayed.
+I wanted to find a better way to convey the information that what I had.
+I think I found a solution for one class of problems, addition partition problems.
+I used a `<span>` to enclose parts of each side of the equation with a border that I think really helps focus on the skill I want the users to be developing for that type of problem.

+I'm not having the same luck with the addition reordering problems.
+It just looks like a hot mess on the screen and I need a better visual language for the problems.
+I think the issue is it's just a clutter of numbers and symbols and that kind of thing is overwhelming for kids who are already struggling in math.
+Of course, I need to balance any solution I come up with, with the need to not overcomplicate things on the programming side of things.
+I'm going to give it some thought, maybe I'll figure it out in my dreams?

+### Issues

+* Sound is still "crunchy" on my phone.
+I don't know if it's my speakers or just the tones causing weird issues.